 - Click on the Settings gear on the top right.

 - In the pop-up screen, click on “More settings.”

 - Click on “Add new filters” under “Your filters.”

-- Name the filter and enter the email address you’d like to whitelist in the “From” field (you get to choose a filter criterion here as well).
+- Name the filter and enter the email address you’d like to whitelist in the “From” field (you can also choose a filter criterion here).